 Role of HPRA

-- We endorse the application of alternative approach methods/models in research and industry in line with the principles of the 3Rs i.e. the replacement, the reduction or the refinement of proposed animal methods/models.
+- We endorse the application of alternative approach methods/models in research and industry in line with the principle of Replacement.

 - We welcome any changes in research practice or relevant new approaches consistent with this principle.

 We are reliant on application fees to cover the cost of providing our services.
 Accordingly, the HPRA does not have a budget to support the development and validation of non-animal alternative tests.